Eugene-Kwaka/alx-system_engineering-devops/0x00-shell_basics/README.md

 10-back script that changes the working directory to the previous one.

 11-lists script lists all files even the hidden ones in different directories.

+12-file_type prints the file type in the /tmp directory